cxli233/SimpleTidy_GeneCoEx/README.md

 The goal of this workflow is identify genes co-expressed with known genes of interest.

 * Author: Chenxin Li, Postdoctoral Research Associate, Center for Applied Genetic Technologies, University of Georgia
-* Contact: Chenxin.Li@uga.edu
+* Contact: Chenxin.Li@uga.edu | [@ChenxinLi2](https://twitter.com/ChenxinLi2)

 ## Example data
 We will be using the [Shinozaki et al., 2018](https://www.nature.com/articles/s41467-017-02782-9 ) tomato fruit developmental transcriptomes as our practice data.
 This dataset contains 10 developmental stages and 11 tissues.
-The goal of this example is to identify genes co-expressed with known players of fruit ripening.
+The goal for this example is to identify genes co-expressed with known players of fruit ripening.
 The expression matrix is available [online](https://doi.org/10.5281/zenodo.7117357) as a .gz file.
 You can gunzip it and move it into the `Data/` directory.